nwchemgit/nwchem-wiki/Geometry-load.md

    <string filename> ]
 ```
-LOAD directive allows users to load Cartesian coordinates from external
+The LOAD directive allows users to load Cartesian coordinates from external
 pdb or xyz files with the name <filename>.
 This directive works in
 addition to the explicit Cartesian coordinate declaration and can be
 repeated and mixed with the latter.
 This allows for complex coordinate